kwesiRutledge/Eq-Perf-Tests/experiments/readme.md

 		* 111101

 24. Recreating the results of ROO ACC with "worst case" language L-star
+	* Figure 3 in the ADHS 2018 Paper comes from this experiment.
 25. Solving the language problem with the gain switching controller+automaton concept.
 Proof of concept.
 Still need theory for this.
+26. Observing the effect of underconstraining the optimization variable Q when data is missing.
+	* When data is missing, the C-bar matrix contains zeros in certain rows which (when placed into the prodcuts that form our constraints) should lead to an under constraining of Q.
+	* Formerly, the Q was constrained because we did not force v(t) = 0 when data was missing.
+	* Figure 2 in the ADHS 2018 paper, comes from this experiment.